 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Plan is exposed to interest rate risk through its investment holdings in interest-bearing or fixed-income assets.
-These principally include money market instruments and fixed-income securities.
+These principally include short-term investments and fixed-income securities.